 Using the feature prioritization matrixes and card sorting technique, I put together a site map of the information architecture.

 I then put together a series of sketches, wireframes, and low fidelity prototypes.
-They are effective at testing board concepts.

 I then created a high fidelity prototype.
 Amongst many things, this is effective for testing the flow of screens and the expectations of a user.
 I also wanted to be sure the content strategy was strong enough to convey the appropriate messages to the user.
 This included the copy language as well as the brand tone.